dart-interop/ffi_tool/README.md

 This library helps developers to generate [dart:ffi](https://dart.dev/guides/libraries/c-interop) bindings.
 You can contribute at [github.com/dart-interop/ffi_tool](https://github.com/dart-interop/ffi_tool).

+The advantages of using this package (instead of writing hand-written code) are:
+  * Often less boilerplate
+  * Often more readable (e.g. "*void" instead of "Pointer<Void>")
+  * Support for Apple's ARC

 # Getting started
 In "pubspec.yaml", add:
 ```yaml